wp-plugins/rvg-optimize-database/readme.txt

 * Upload the Plugin to the `/wp-content/plugins/` directory
 * Activate the plugin in the WP Admin Panel &raquo; Plugins
-* Change the settings (if needed) in the WP Admin Panel &raquo; Settings &raquo; Optimize DB Options
+* Change the settings (if needed) in the WP Admin Panel &raquo; Tools &raquo; Optimize Database

-== Screenshots ==

-1. Optimize Database after Deleting Revisions - Options
-2. Run the Optimizer

 == Changelog ==

+= 2.2 [01/11/2013] =
+* NEW: 'Orphan Postmeta items' will be automatically deleted
+* NEW: the possibility to exclude tables from Optimization (for instance for 'heavy traffic' tables)

 = 2.1 [01/04/2013] =
 * Bug fix: keeping a maximum number of revisions didn't work correctly